Spanish flu: the virus that changed the world

 In spring 1918 a disease began to sweep around the planet – a lethal virus that infected a third of the world's population and left upwards of 50 million dead.
-Laura Spinney explores the devastating impact and far-reaching legacy of the Spanish flu pandemic
+Laura Spinney explores the devastating impact of the Spanish flu pandemic and how it compares to the Coronavirus crisis

 The pandemic struck at a critical juncture in the evolution of understanding of infectious disease.
 Well into the 19th century, epidemics were considered acts of god – a notion that dated back to the Middle Ages.
 Bacteria were first observed in the 17th century, but initially weren’t connected with human illnesses.
 In the late 1850s the French biologist Louis Pasteur made the connection between micro-organisms and disease, and from a couple of decades later German microbiologist Robert Koch furthered modern concepts of infectious disease.
 ‘Germ theory’ was disseminated far and wide, slowly replacing more fatalistic ideas.